+Students will study a total of nine subjects.
+Five core subjects studied for the entire year, one humanities core subject (History) studied for one semester, plus three elective subjects each studied for a semester.
 Year 10 is considered part of the Senior school.
 It is a transitional year where students continue and complete core studies with a focus on "filling gaps" and "building bridges" towards future studies and work.
 In Year 10 all core subjects are treated as discrete subject areas.

-These subjects run for the whole year with the exception of Humanities (one semester).
+Year 10 Core Subjects

+Core subjects are compulsory for all students.
 The Year 10 core subject areas are:

 - Religious Education

 - English

-- Humanities (History for one semester only)

 - Mathematics

-- Physical Education
+- Health & Physical Education

 - Science

+- Humanities & Social Science (History one semester only)

-Please note - the core subjects of EN01 - Essential English, SC01 - Essential Science and HU01 - Essential History are by invitation only.
-Students are not able to self-select these subjects.
-Parents will be notified in writing of their child's invitation into these classes.
+Please note - English, Mathematics, Science and History offer an Essential stream for these core areas.
+These classes are by invitation only, students are not able to select these.
+Parents will be notified in writing of their child's invitation to these classes.
 These classes are for students who require additional support to enable them to access and have success across the Year 10 curriculum and standards.
-The subject selections for invited students will be altered to reflect this option after the subject selection process has been completed.

-Elective Subject Areas
+Year 10 Elective Subject Areas